-Amongst all the fantastic events taking place, Studio Indigo was asked to participate in the ‘Design my NIO’ panel- a design challenge aimed at taking three designers from Interior Design studios to bring a fresh and new perspective to the interiors of the NIO EP9, NIO Global’s fastest electric supercar in the world.
+Amongst all the fantastic events taking place, Studio Indigo was asked to participate in the ‘Design my NIO’ panel- a design challenge aimed at taking three designers from Interior Design studios to bring a fresh and new perspective to the interiors of the NIO EP9 Supercar, one of the fastest electric cars in the world.

 The invitation was a great challenge for Studio Indigo’s Federica Barbon.
 As a designer who had never worked in the car industry, she was able to bring her yachting and residential design skills to her concept.
 She joined the panel on 7th November 2018 along with designers Nicola Bianchi of David Collins Studio and Rabih Hage.

 Inspired by her first impressions of the EP9, Federica’s concept grew from a strong theme of contrast which the car exuded: Speed v Silence, Traditional v Technology, Lightness v Strength.
 Suggesting that NIO was the leader of a new generation of cars, she took the EP9 as a turning point in history and looked towards the past; in particularly significant milestones on our planet which impacted life itself: the Stone Age.